arcus/education_modules/_module_templates/macros_python.md

 @lesson_prep_python_pyodide
 You will have opportunities for hands-on coding as you work your way through this module using interactive python cells.
 The interactive python cells are powered by [Pyodide](https://github.com/pyodide/pyodide#what-is-pyodide).
-For the most part, these will appear with some code already in them, and you can run that code by clicking the **Excecute** button <i aria-hidden="true" class="icon icon-compile-circle lia-btn__icon"></i> below and to the left of the cell.
+For the most part, these will appear with some code already in them, and you can run that code by clicking the **Execute** button <i aria-hidden="true" class="icon icon-compile-circle lia-btn__icon"></i> below and to the left of the cell.

 **Give it a try:**